 Become more present and mindful in your daily activities

-As you can see, by taking care of yourself first, you will become more effective.
-As a result, everyone around you will also benefit from your wise decision of choosing yourself.
+As you can see, by taking care of yourself first, you will become more powerful.
+And as a result, everyone around you will also benefit.

 Thank you very much!
 I greatly appreciate it!